giu-guarino/R-PNN/README.md

 # Band-wise Hyperspectral Image Pansharpening using CNN Model Propagation

-[Band-wise Hyperspectral Image Pansharpening using CNN Model Propagation](link to add) (  [ArXiv](https://www.google.com/url?q=http://arxiv.org/abs/2311.06510&source=gmail&ust=1700026852089000&usg=AOvVaw0bA5hS9pYGvnMPpmkPF2LT) ) introduces **Rolling Pansharpening Neural Network** (R-PNN), a Deep Learning method that use a simple CNN model propagation strategy for Hyperspectral Pansharpening.
+[Band-wise Hyperspectral Image Pansharpening using CNN Model Propagation](https://ieeexplore.ieee.org/document/10341305) (  [ArXiv](https://www.google.com/url?q=http://arxiv.org/abs/2311.06510&source=gmail&ust=1700026852089000&usg=AOvVaw0bA5hS9pYGvnMPpmkPF2LT) ) introduces **Rolling Pansharpening Neural Network** (R-PNN), a Deep Learning method that use a simple CNN model propagation strategy for Hyperspectral Pansharpening.
 Starting from an initial weights configuration, each band is pansharpened refining the model tuned on the preceding one.
 In this way, R-PNN is able to work with hyperspectral images with an arbitrary number of bands.
-The proposed method has been tested on real hyperspectral images (PRISMA Dataset) and compared with several Pansharpening methods, both model-based and Deep-Learning.
+The proposed method has been tested on real hyperspectral images (PRISMA Dataset), both Full and Reduced resoution and then compared with several Pansharpening methods, both model-based and Deep-Learning.

 ## Cite R-PNN

 If you use R-PNN in your research, please use the following BibTeX entry.

 ```
-@misc{guarino2023bandwise,
+@ARTICLE{10341305,
+  author={Guarino, Giuseppe and Ciotola, Matteo and Vivone, Gemine and Scarpa, Giuseppe},
+  journal={IEEE Transactions on Geoscience and Remote Sensing},
   title={Band-wise Hyperspectral Image Pansharpening using CNN Model Propagation},
-      author={Giuseppe Guarino and Matteo Ciotola and Gemine Vivone and Giuseppe Scarpa},
   year={2023},
-      eprint={2311.06510},
-      archivePrefix={arXiv},
-      primaryClass={eess.IV}
-}
+  volume={},
+  number={},
+  pages={1-1},
+  doi={10.1109/TGRS.2023.3339337}}
 ```

 ## Team members